knpuniversity/php-beginner-series/knpu/episode3/how-to-speak-database.rst

 To talk to a database, we send a "query" to our computer, usually to port 3306.
 If the database software is running, it watches for queries coming to this door, interprets them, then sends back the data we're asking for.
-We're going to actually do this.
-But until then, I just want you to realize that a database is just a standalone piece of software that we talk with to get data.
+Yes, we are going to actually do this.
+But let's focus on the fact that a database is just a standalone piece of software that we talk with to get data.

 To make requests to a web server, we typically use a browser.
 To send a query to a database, we have a few options.
 But the most basic is to use a command